https://hgic.clemson.edu/

 Most of us are not completely inactive.
 You may clean your house, mow the lawn, rake the leaves, wash and wax your car, and haul the groceries.
 All these count as physical activity.
 When you are ready to do more than the activities created by your job or family responsibilities, you should consider changing from routine physical activity to a more formal exercise program.

 Choose an Activity You Enjoy: Otherwise, you probably won’t be able to stick with it for the rest of your life.
 Walking is one of the most convenient, inexpensive exercise programs.
-If walking doesn’t challenge you, then try another activity like bicycling, swimming, a line-dancing class, or join a health club.
+If walking doesn’t challenge you, then try another activity like bicycling, swimming, a line-dancing class, or joining a health club.

 Make Physical Activity a Priority: It is the foundation of your wellness program.
 Start with a daily goal of at least 30 minutes of moderate intensity physical activity.
 Shorter spurts of activity, which can add up during the day, count toward that total, also.
 If time is tight, divide your activity into several 10-minute sessions throughout the day.